rtennety/Voxel4D-Core/README.md

 # Voxel4D Core

-The official code and data for the benchmark with baselines for our paper: [Voxel4D Core: Benchmark for Camera-Only 4D Occupancy Forecasting in Autonomous Driving Applications](https://arxiv.org/abs/2311.17663)
+The official code and data for the benchmark with baselines for my paper: [Voxel4D Core: Benchmark for Camera-Only 4D Occupancy Forecasting in Autonomous Driving Applications](https://arxiv.org/abs/2311.17663)

-This work has been accepted by CVPR 2024 :tada:

 **Author:** Rohan Tennety